MicrosoftDocs/xamarin-docs/docs/cross-platform/desktop/lifecycle.md

 ### Views

-The visual hierachy for both frameworks is similar.
-WPF is a bit deeper due to it's support for WYSIWYG documents.
+The visual hierarchy for both frameworks is similar.
+WPF is a bit deeper due to its support for WYSIWYG documents.

 **WPF**